kenpeter/algo1/company.md

 * .....

+# in order to rebuild the answer, all pts to be there
+* .....

 # single phase -> group / road of group
 * ......

 # everything can be group / road group